Communication Sciences and Disorders

 Admissions & Advising

 Admission is based on cumulative university grade-point average (GPA), ACT or SAT score, letters of recommendation, relevant personal experiences, and the student's letter of application.
-The Division of Communication Sciences & Disorders typically accepts 35-38 junior level students per year.
-Students will need to have at least a 3.0 overall GPA to even be considered for admission.
+Students need a minimum of a 3.0 cumulative GPA and a 21 on the ACT (SAT score of 1500 on new scale) to be considered for admission.
+Students not meeting these minimum standards will not be considered for program admission.

 For general admissions help, contact the College of Health Sciences Office of Student Affairs.
 For more specific program questions, please contact Dr. Richard Andreatta, Director of Undergraduate Studies for CSD (firstname.lastname@example.org).